-an object from paper, photos, two quotes (Bas Ian Ader)
+an object from paper, photos, two quotes (by Bas Ian Ader), voice installation

 The subject of my interest is presently a concrete object inside the urban environment, an inherent part of people’s lives, both for those in the cities and those on the periphery – a bus stop.
 An essential element of public transportation – for some, irrelevant and imperceptible, for others, a functional and indispensable object – is most evidently marked by the concept of waiting.
 Waiting for the bus is, in terms of economy and its adjoining urgent need for efficiency, something redundant; time spent at the bus station symbolizes the unexploited, the wasted, the unproductive.
 I position this trivial act of waiting and its nothingness into the center of my interest and muses about its potential eventfulness.
 What is happening when we are waiting?
 What can occur during this period?